The world has recorded over 3.7 million infections; the UK has become the country with the highest number of deaths in Europe.

 The Muslim holy month of Ramadan is being observed quietly due to the COVID-19 pandemic.

 On May 5th, the Israeli National Emergency Agency (NEA) also predicted a potential resurgence of Covid-19, with the situation worsening, likely around the time of the Jewish New Year in mid-September.
-The number of cases could double, reaching tens of thousands.
-The estimated death toll is between several hundred and several thousand.
+The number of cases could double, reaching tens of thousands, and the estimated death toll is between several hundred and several thousand.
 To date, Israel has recorded 16,289 Covid-19 infections and 238 deaths, unchanged from the previous day.
 Following a continuous decline in new cases in Israel, Prime Minister Benjamin Netanyahu announced a relaxation of social distancing measures starting May 7th.

 On the same day, in Palestine, President Mahmoud Abbas announced a decision to extend the state of emergency for another month due to the Covid-19 pandemic.
 According to this decision, Palestinians will have to observe the state of emergency for three consecutive months.
 However, some restrictions have been eased.
 Prime Minister Mohammad Shtayyeh stated that people are allowed to leave their homes during the day, and in the coming days, some businesses and shops may reopen.
 To date, Palestine has recorded 538 cases of Covid-19, including 4 deaths and 168 recoveries.